 Beginning with its provocative title, The Spook Who Sat by the Door is perhaps the most powerfully political look at US race relations in the early 1970s to have received a theatrical release.
 Directed by Ivan Dixon, the film tells a credible tale of a Black CIA agent who rebels against his role as a racial token and uses his training in counterrevolutionary tactics to organize a guerrilla group in Chicago to fight racism.
 The story proved so controversial that United Artists was content to let The Spook Who Sat by the Door sink out of sight, although it did attract an avid following among scholars and fans of African-American cinema, as did the soundtrack by Herbie Hancock.
 Hancock’s use of funk and Afrofuturism provide a powerful voice for Black Pride in the film, which has lately been rediscovered to take its place alongside the canon of the 1970s American New Cinema.

-Screening of The Spook Who Sat by the Door, with introduction by Haden Guest and Herbie Hancock and post-screening discussion and Q/A with audience.
-Monday 24 February 2014.
+The Spook Who Sat by the Door introduction and post-screening discussion with Haden Guest and Herbie Hancock.
+Monday February 24, 2014.

 February 24, 2014.
 The Harvard Film Archive screened The Spook Who Sat by the Door.
 This is the recording of the introduction and Q&A that followed.
 Participating is Herbie Hancock, who composed the film score, and HFA Director Haden Guest.

 Good evening, ladies and gentlemen.
 My name is Haden Guest.
 I'm director of the Harvard Film Archive.
 I'd like to begin first by asking everybody to kindly please turn off any cell phones and electronic devices that you have on you, anything that makes noise or sheds light needs to be turned off.
 And if you'd also please kindly refrain from taking any photographs, I think that would be greatly appreciated.